BeAShaper/appearance-scanner/README.md

 3. Upload the entire folder generated in previous step to a linux server.
 4. Change current path of terminal to `fitting_folder_for_server\fitting_temp\tf_ggx_render`, then run `split.sh` or `split1024.sh` according to the resolution you chosen. (split.sh is for 512.
 If you want to use custom texture map resolution, you may need to modify the $TEX_RESOLUTION in split.sh)
 5. When the fitting procedure finished, a folder named `Cheongsam/images_{resolution}/data_for_server/data/images/data_for_server/fitted_grey` will be generated.
 It contains the final texture maps, including normal_fitted_global.exr, tangent_fitted_global.exr, axay_fitted.exr, pd_fitted.exr and ps_fitted.exr.
 Note: If you find the split.sh cannot run properly and complain about abscent which_server argument, it's probably caused by the difference of linux and windows.
-Reading in the sh file and writing it with no changing of content on sever can fix this issue.## Reference
+Reading in the sh file and writing it with no changing of content on sever can fix this issue.

 <table>
     <tr>